MetinKb/seyraesarp-frontend-clone/README.md

 I'm making a seyraesarp site clone with HTML, CSS and JS.
-The project isn't completed yet
+The project isn't completed yet and it is not yet responsive.

 https://seyraesarp-clone.netlify.app/